RobinRuf/RobinRuf/README.md

 I already created a few Websites with ReactJS and NextJS with server-side rendering for different client since 2022.

-If you wanna contact me for an upcomming project, use my contact data in my github profile like my personal website.
-(My Website is also a personal portfolio of my projects and programming skills.)
+<b>If you wanna contact me for an upcomming project, use my contact data in my github profile like my personal website.</b> (My Website is also a personal portfolio of my projects and programming skills.)